gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Can use any HTML/CSS for marker styling

 ### Gotchas / Notes
-ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Custom markers don't respect floor visibility automatically ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Must manually show/hide markers on floor change
+ÃÂÃÂ°ÃÂÃÂÃÂÃÂÃÂÃÂ ÃÂÃÂ¯ÃÂÃÂ¸ÃÂÃÂ Custom markers don't respect floor visibility automatically ÃÂÃÂ°ÃÂÃÂÃÂÃÂÃÂÃÂ ÃÂÃÂ¯ÃÂÃÂ¸ÃÂÃÂ Must manually show/hide markers on floor change

 ---